 Noack was curator of documenta 12 (2007).
 Exhibitions include Scenes of a Theory (1995), Things We Don’t Understand (2000), The Government (2005) and Not Dressed for Conquering – Ines Doujak’s Loomshuttles/Warpaths (2012).
 Notes on Crisis, Currency and Consumption (2015) was the first of a series of ten essay-exhibitions on issues of contemporary life.
 Next will be Sleeping with a Vengeance − Dreaming of a Life and Fragments and Compounds.

 Head of the Curating Contemporary Art Program, Royal College of Art, London (2012-13), she acted as Research Leader for the EU-project MeLa - European Museums in an age of migrations.
 Noack was Šaloun professor at the Academy of Fine Arts, Prague (2013-14) and lead the Gwangju Biennale International Curator Course in 2014.
 Since 2015, she is responsible for one of the DAI Roaming Academy trajectories.
+As per October 2019 Ruth Noack will be building up a new cultural center for Whitman-Walker Health in Washington DC.

 Next to articles and scholarly essays published internationally, she has written Sanja Ivekovic,: Triangle for Afterall Books and Agency, Ambivalence, Analysis.
 Approaching the Museum with Migration in Mind (both 2013).